How much Vitamin D is required, and what supplements are best?

 It’s possible to get enough by looking into certain foods that have been fortified with it and taking supplements made specifically for vitamin D, in addition to carefully planned sunlight exposure times throughout the day should suffice.

 Best Vitamin D Supplements

 Vitamin D deficiency is a common problem throughout the country, and people rely on supplements during the winter months when sunlight exposure becomes limited.

 However, these supplements cannot fully replace sunshine as they only contain less than half of what you would get from direct sun exposure.

 Some foods — such as fish, dairy products like milk or yogurt that are fortified with vitamin D, and cereal — all contribute to your body’s intake of this essential nutrient.

 The best way for most people to absorb enough vitamin D remains through unprotected sun exposure.
-However, if geographical location or an underlying health condition prevents you from absorbing it directly in adequate amounts, taking a supplement may be necessary.
+However, if a geographical location or an underlying health condition prevents you from absorbing it directly in adequate amounts, taking a supplement may be necessary.

 If you choose to go the supplement route, Clifford recommends taking around 400-800 IU of vitamin D3 (cholecalciferol) per day.

 “Vitamin D3 is the form that is already stored in our body,” says Clifford.
 “Also, take it with a healthy fat like sliced avocado because this will help absorb it.”